 };

-In order to use the Employee struct, we simply declare a variable of type Employee:
+In order to use the Employee type, we simply define a variable of type Employee:

-It is possible to declare multiple variables of the same struct type:
+Just like any other type, it is possible to define multiple variables of the same struct type:

 {